Close Menu

 Image: Girl in the Garage`

 Want to involve kids in decorating your home?
 You can engage them in creating cute little Christmas-themed decorations from toilet paper rolls.
-From snowman to elves, there are different things to try.
-You will be needing basic craft supplies like paper, cardboard, colors, pom poms, buttons, googly eyes, etc. See full details at The Best Ideas for Kids.
+From snowmen to elves, there are different things to try.
+You will need basic craft supplies like paper, cardboard, colors, pom poms, buttons, googly eyes, etc. See full details at The Best Ideas for Kids.

 Toilet paper roll Christmas crafts